 The cost of screws and a metal plate is not the proper test of value for a surgical procedure.

 This is not a new subject.
 Rather, it is a repeated theme.
 There seems to be a common disconnect between experience and expertise on the one hand and price and value on the other hand–at least in the minds of some people dealing with professionals, other than medical professionals.
 Such is consistent with my overall experience working as an attorney for almost two decades.
-I am not accustomed to seeing the same disconnect when it comes to physicians, dentists, and related healthcare professionals.
+I normally don’t see the same disconnect when it comes to physicians, dentists, and related healthcare professionals.
 Rather, I have found that more often than not, people “value” the training and expertise of their medical service providers.
 However, I was recently surprised to read a letter to the editor in a local paper which exhibited the same disconnect concerning the submitter’s surgical procedure.
 This was something I did not expect.

 The letter to the editor mentioned was from a patient who had recently had an operation on his leg.
 During that procedure, a few screws and a metal plate had been inserted into the patient’s leg to stabilize a broken bone.
 He was complaining about the bills he had received following his surgery.
 Further, he was using as a standard for measuring the unreasonableness of his bills the divergence between the price he would pay to purchase some screws and metal from the hardware store vs. what the surgeon and hospital were asking him to pay for his surgery.
 In other words, he seemed to disregard the value of such things as: (a) the surgeon’s education, experience, and skill; (b) the anesthesiologist, the nurses and others who assisted with the surgery and (c) the hospital facility and all else that is related thereto.